sbhadana/Generating-TV-Scripts/README.md

 # Generating TV Scripts

 This project was developed as a part of Udacity's Deep Learning Nanodegree.
-In this project, i have created a Recurrent neural network from scratch using pytorch.
+In this project, i have created a RNN from scratch using pytorch.
 The Neural Network I generated a new, "fake" TV script, based on patterns it reconginzes in this training data.

 ### Prerequisites